 Carbon cycle is the process where carbon compounds are interchanged among the biosphere, geosphere, pedosphere, hydrosphere, and atmosphere of the earth.

-In other words, carbon cycle portrays the movement of carbon in elemental and combined states on earth.
+In other words, the carbon cycle portrays the movement of carbon in elemental and combined states on earth.
 Diamond and graphite are the elemental forms of carbon and in combined state, it is found as carbonates in minerals and as carbon dioxide gas in the atmosphere.

 Read on to explore the steps involved in the carbon cycle and learn the various elements of the carbon cycle diagram.

 Carbon Cycle Steps

 Following are the major steps involved in the process of the carbon cycle: